izayoi-ami/matp1061/content/modular_arithmetic/_index.md

 ## Integer Modular Ring

+A clock arithmetic system of $n$ elements is denoted $Z\_n$.

+It is called the integer modular ring of $n$ elements.

-One can answer the above question in sage with modular ring:
+One can answer the above three questions in sage with modular ring:

 ```python
 clock = Integers(24) # Clock arithmetic system with 24 numbers